Introduction to Boxplot in Matlab

 Example #1

-Consider one example of an inbuilt database of cars. ( “car small” ) in this database acceleration, origin all this information is available. we can create a Boxplot by assigning any value parameter from the above options.
+Consider one example of an inbuilt database of cars. ( “car small” ) in this database acceleration, origin all this information is available.
+We can create a Boxplot by assigning any value parameter from the above options.
 Let us consider the acceleration parameter.
-There are 100 entries of acceleration, so we can plot a graph of acceleration with respect to all vehicles.
-In this case, we are considering only one parameter which is acceleration that is why we will get only one box in output.
+There are 100 acceleration entries so that we can plot an acceleration graph concerning all vehicles.
+In this case, we are considering only one parameter, acceleration, to get only one box in the output.

 Code: